XuewenWangUGA/MacroHapDB/README.md

 4. column 4 is the frequency count of this allele in the given population EAS
 5. column 5 is the validated consistency information.T=A=S represents a consistency between three mathods.

-each variant is separated by ",".
-The positions of each variant is provided in our Github depository https://github.com/XuewenWangUGA/VarSeqStitcher/tree/main/testData .
+Each variant is separated by ",".
+The position of each variant is provided in our Github depository https://github.com/XuewenWangUGA/VarSeqStitcher/tree/main/testData .

 # Example